Quantum differential equation solvers: limitations and fast-forwarding: Limitations

 where $H$ is a positive semi-definite Hermitian matrix.
 The solution of~\cref{eqn:ODE_ITE} is given as

 and the imaginary time evolution problem typically aims at preparing an approximation of the quantum state $e^{-HT}\ket{u(0)}/\xi$ where $\xi = \|e^{-HT}\ket{u(0)}\|$.

 Existing approaches for imaginary time evolution, including those based on quantum phase estimation (QPE)~\cite{poulin2009sampling} and LCU~\cite{vanApeldoorn2020quantum}, scale linearly in terms of $1/\xi$, which indicates that the quantum algorithms might be expensive if the unnormalized solution $u(T)$ decays fast during the evolution.
 Similar dependence on the solution decay is also observed in quantum solvers for more general inhomogeneous linear ODE, for example the linear-in-$g$ dependence shown in~\cref{lem:DEsolver_TD} and~\cref{lem:DEsolver_TI}.
-It is noted in~\cite{Aaronson2004,BerryChildsOstranderEtAl2017} that dramatically improved dependence on the norm decay (\emph{e.g.}, exponentially improved) is unlikely since such improvement implies $\text{BQP}=\text{PP}$, which is considered unlikely.
-We establish an explicit hardness result in the query model, showing that the linear dependence on the norm decay is asymptotically tight and further ruling out possible polynomial improvement in the next corollary, which is a direct consequence of~\cref{prop:lb_eig_diff_homo}.
+It is noted in~\cite{BerryChildsOstranderEtAl2017} that dramatically improved dependence on the norm decay (\emph{e.g.}, exponentially improved) is highly unlikely since such improvement implies $\text{BQP}=\text{PostBQP}$, which, because $\text{PostBQP} = \text{PP}$ by \cite{Aaronson2004}, then implies $\text{BQP} = \text{PP}$.
+The equality $\text{BQP} = \text{PP}$ is considered highly unlikely not least because \text{PP} easily contains \text{NP} but $\text{BQP}$ is not even believed to contain $\text{NP}$ \cite{bbbv97}.
+In comparison, we establish a ``stronger'' \emph{unconditional} hardness result but in the ``weaker'' \emph{query} model, showing that the linear dependence on the norm decay is asymptotically tight and further ruling out any possible polynomial improvement in the next corollary, which is a direct consequence of~\cref{prop:lb_eig_diff_homo}.

 \begin{cor} Consider the imaginary time evolution problem~\cref{eqn:ODE_ITE} where $H$ is a positive semi-definite Hermitian matrix, and let $\xi = \|e^{-HT}\ket{u(0)}\|$.
-Then there exists an instance of~\cref{eqn:ODE_ITE} such that any quantum algorithm outputting $u(T)/\|u(T)\|$ with bounded error and failure probability must have worst-case query complexity $\Omega(1/\xi)$ to the prepare oracle of $\ket{u(0)}$, its inverse or controlled versions. \end{cor} \begin{proof} This is a direct consequence of~\cref{prop:lb_eig_diff_homo}, by considering a positive semi-definite Hermitian matrix $H$ with at least one eigenvalue equal to $0$ and noticing that
+Then, there is no generic quantum algorithm that can prepare $u(T)/\|u(T)\|$ with bounded error and failure probability, using $o(1/\xi)$ queries to the preparation oracle of $\ket{u(0)}$, its inverse or controlled versions. \end{cor} \begin{proof} This is a direct consequence of~\cref{prop:lb_eig_diff_homo}, by considering a positive semi-definite Hermitian matrix $H$ with at least one eigenvalue equal to $0$ and noticing that

 where $\ket{u(0)}$ is chosen to be an eigenstate of $H$ with eigenvalue $\|H\|$. \end{proof}